dhis2/dhis2-docs/src/user/managing-dashboards.md

 ### Removing items

 Remove items by clicking on the red trash can at the upper right of the item.
-Be aware that because of the "anti-gravity" setting in the dashboard, when you remove an item, the items that are positioned below the removed item will "rise" upwards.
+Be aware that when you remove an item, the items that are positioned below the removed item will "rise" upwards until they bump into an item above.

 ### Print preview